bcCOVID-19group/bcCOVID-19group-site/content/post/2021-08-18-report/index.md

 #url_video: https://youtu.be/DrdA2C80UH8
 ---
-The BC COVID-19 Modelling team issued their [eighth report](slides.pdf) on the status of COVID-19 in British Columbia (August 18, 2021), summarizing the state of COVID-19 in the province and modelling projections using the different approaches taken by various team members.
-In the video accompanying this report (to appear), [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through these results and highlights the take home messages.
+The BC COVID-19 Modelling team issued their [eighth report](slides.pdf) on the status of COVID-19 in British Columbia (August 18, 2021).
+For the past 5 weeks, infections throughout BC have been growing exponentially.
+This report shows that the growth in cases has been steady and it is urgent to reduce transmission and expand vaccination coverage to avoid overwhelming BC’s medical system.
+In the video accompanying this report (to appear), [Dr. Eric Cytrynbaum](/authors/cytryn) gives a brief presentation highlighting the main points contained in the report.